-- a.
+a.
 Subject to Suffolk County Council's co-ordinated admission scheme, Stour Valley Community School will operate an admissions list for Year 7.
 Where the School receives more applications than there are places available, the admissions list will be ranked in order of priority, based on the above criteria, and a place offered.
-The Year 7 admissions list will operate until the second Friday in January of the school year of admission.
-This will be held by the School and each child's name will be placed on the list, following an unsuccessful application. - b.
-The School will maintain a list of children who would like to be considered for admission should a place become available.
-Where places become vacant, children on the list will be ranked in accordance with the over-subscription criteria and the place allocated to the child matching the higher criteria.
+The Year 7 admissions list will operate until 31 December of the school year of admission.
+This will be held by the School and each child's name will be placed on the list, following an unsuccessful application.

-11. Arrangements for admitting students to other year groups, including to replace any students who have left the School
+11. Arrangements for admitting students to other year groups, including to replace any students who have left the School a.
+Stour Valley Community School will co-ordinate admissions for all in-year applications.
+This will not affect Stour Valley Educational Trust's right to determine which applicants have priority for admission in line with the admissions code.

-- a.
-Stour Valley Community School will co-ordinate admissions for in-year applications and for applications for year groups other than Year 7 in September.
-This will not affect Stour Valley Educational Trust's right to determine which applicants have priority for admission in line with the admissions code. - b.
+b.
 Subject to any rules in Suffolk County Council's co-ordinated admission arrangements relating to applications submitted for years other than the normal year of entry, the Stour Valley Educational Trust will consider all applications and if the year group applied for has a place available, admit the child.
 If more applications are received than there are places available, the oversubscription criteria in paragraph 4 shall apply.
 Parents whose application is turned down will be entitled to appeal.